roadtocode4u/docs/c-programming/3-taking-input-from-user/taking-input-from-user.md

 # Taking input from user

-write a C program to calculate the sum of two numbers ?
+**💻Example  : Write a C program to calculate the sum of two numbers.**

-## 💻Examples :

 ```c